-The cattle seemed to be attracted to the smell of the dead animal, or maybe they thought Rick’s truck was bringing them food and I was Cecil or his son.
+The cattle seemed to be attracted to the smell of the dead animal, or maybe they thought Rick's truck was bringing them food and I was the farmer or his son.
 Who knows what a cow thinks?
 As I sat there on the tailgate with the doe at my feet, they started drifting over, staring at me and the deer, and mooing among themselves about this remarkable phenomenon.
 One or two of the more daring ones started to come up slowly, eyeballs rolling back and forth, sniff-sniff-sniffing until they got 20 feet away and hit their wall of confidence.
-Then they heard Cecil fire up his tractor down near the barn, and they forgot all about me as pandemonium broke out.
+Then they heard the tractor being fired up down near the barn, and they forgot all about me as pandemonium broke out.
 Cows are not terribly intelligent, but even these lumbering dimwits knew that sound, and that it meant breakfast was coming.
-I imagine they were relieved they wouldn’t have to eat the deer after all.
-Twenty minutes later Cecil came by on his tractor, rolling out a hay bale, and was tickled to see one of his hated enemies laid out on the ground.
-We chatted for a while and he told me he’d seen a bear in the pasture several times recently, too.
-I have no desire to kill a bear but I’d certainly like to see one out there!
+I imagine they were relieved they wouldn't have to eat the deer after all.
+Twenty minutes later along came the tractor, rolling out a hay bale.
+The farmer was tickled to see one of his hated enemies laid out on the ground.
+We chatted for a while and he told me he'd seen a bear in the pasture several times recently, too.
+I have no desire to kill a bear but I'd certainly like to see one out there!

 It was a good hunt, and a much-needed end to a week that began pretty badly.
 Late BP season is a tough time: all the stupid and unlucky deer are dead, the rut is over, and the weather is usually pretty harsh.
 I kill more deer in the early BP season than I do in the rifle season, most years; but this is the first year in which I've made a late BP season kill.
 I almost didn't go out at all.
 I'm still coming down off a horrible cold that laid me flat on my back for a few days, and wasn't sure going out to sit in the frozen woods was all that smart a thing to do.
 Plus, although I shot a buck in the early BP season, from that time until yesterday I hadn't so much as laid eyes on a deer, and neither has anyone else I know.
 Last season in Virginia hunters took over 200,000 deer, about 25% of the pre-season herd.
 A lot of these were does, so the herd is down somewhat, and I suspect this year's total kill will be significantly lower than last year's, and way below the record kill of 237,000-plus in 2003.